 Policies

-A. Adopt regulations to assure that development within the shoreline jurisdiction results in no let loss of ecological functions necessary to sustain the existing shoreline natural resources.
+A. Adopt regulations to assure that development within the shoreline jurisdiction results in no net loss of ecological functions necessary to sustain the existing shoreline natural resources.

 B. Provide a level of protection to critical areas within the shoreline area that assures no net loss of shoreline ecological functions necessary to sustain shoreline natural resources.
 If conflicts between the SMP and the critical area regulations arise, the regulations that are most consistent with the SMA or its WAC provisions will govern.